dibakarghosh03/dibakarghosh03/README.md

 ## About Me

-I'm a backend and systems developer who enjoys building things from the ground up — whether that's an HTTP server from raw TCP sockets, a full-text search engine that handles 650K+ documents, or a collaborative code editor with real-time sync.
+I'm a backend developer who enjoys building things from the ground up — whether that's an HTTP server from raw TCP sockets, a full-text search engine that handles 650K+ documents, or a collaborative code editor with real-time sync.

 Currently pursuing my **MCA** and deep-diving into distributed systems, web applications, and high-performance backends.
 I like understanding *how* things work under the hood, not just using them.